LeonardoDeFaveri/StandardLibrary/README.md

 -length: r11

 <hr>
+<b>print</b>
-print prints a string to the Standard Output, but it doesn't create a new line.
+Prints a string to the Standard Output, but it doesn't create a new line.

 Parameters: